jexia/docs/docs/get-started/README.md

 1. **Dataset** - is used to store your application data.
 For example products, orders, transactions, configurations, other.
 1. **Fileset** - is used to manage files for your application.
 For example: avatars, blog images, product images, pdf documents, others.
 1. **Relations** - provide easy way to establish data relations between Dataset-Fileset-Project Users.
 It allows you to get related data within one request.
 All connection and optimisations are managed by Jexia you do not need to care about this.
-1. **RTC Channels** - is used to organise **Pub/Sub** solutions such as chats, online games others.
+1. **RTC Channels** - is used to organize **Pub/Sub** solutions such as chats, online games others.
 As well this module is adding real-time notification functionality for Dataset, Fileset, Project Users modules.
 1. **Project Users** - is used to manage users for your application.
 Module has some specific functions, like **change password**, **sing up**, **sign in** as well as supporting standart CRUD approach.
 You can choose any apprach.
 1. **Automation** - this module allow you to setup actions which will run based on some event.